 Communication is key when it comes to talking to others about getting the vaccine against COVID-19.
 Here are ways to breach those conversations.

 Stop the Spread of COVID-19

-There are simple things everyone can do—and must do—to stop the spread of this awful disease.
+There are simple things everyone can do—and must do—to stop the spread of COVID-19.

 - Cover Your Face.
 Cover both your nose and mouth with a cloth mask whenever you are near people other than those you live with.
 This is the most worthwhile thing you can do.